jozu-ai/kitops/docs/src/docs/get-started.md

 If you have a typo when packing a ModelKit you can easily remove it from your repository and try again.
 The [Next Steps guide includes information on how to remove ModelKits](./next-steps.md#remove-command).

-Once you've removed the mistaken ModelKit from the repository, you can repeat the `kit pack` command in the previous step, being sure to provide the correct repository name for your ModelKit.
+Once you've removed the mistaken ModelKit from the repository, you can repeat the `kit pack` command in the previous step, being sure to provide the correct organization and repository name for your ModelKit.

 ### 7/ Push the ModelKit to a Remote Repository

 The [push command](./cli/cli-reference.md#kit-push) will copy the newly built ModelKit from your local repository to the remote repository you logged into earlier.
 The naming of your ModelKit will need to be the same as what you see in your `kit list` command (REPOSITORY:TAG).
 You can even copy and paste it.
-In my case it looks like:
+In our case it looks like:

 ```sh
 kit push jozu.ml/brad/quick-start:latest
 ```

 Note that some registries, like Jozu Hub, don't automatically create a repository.
-If you receive an error from your `push` command, make sure you have created the repository in your target registry.
+If you receive an error from your `push` command, make sure you have created the repository in your target registry and that you have push rights to the repository.

 ### Congratulations

-You've learned how to unpack a ModelKit, pack one up, push it, and run an LLM locally.
+You've learned how to unpack a ModelKit, pack one up, and push it.
 Anyone with access to your remote repository can now pull your new ModelKit and start playing with your model using the `kit pull` or `kit unpack` commands.

 If you'd like to learn more about using Kit, try our [Next Steps with Kit](./next-steps.md) document that covers:
 * Signing your ModeKit